 The Right Account Structure

-PMax should fit into your account as Campaign 6, not Campaign 1:
+In the accounts I manage, PMax fits in as Campaign 6, not Campaign 1:

 Account Structure for Service Business